IMAGINARY/morenaments-euc/README.md

 Now you should find a `.zip` file in `build/distributions`.

-Program options (an be added when running the shell/batch scripts):
+Program options (can be added when running the shell/batch scripts):

 ```
 -debug           Start in debug mode